 - The company has no foreign exchange risk as all of its account balances and transactions are in Australian Dollars. - The company's franchise agreement limits the company's credit exposure to one financial institution, being Bendigo Bank.
-The company monitors credit worthiness through review of credit ratings, Bendigo Bank is rated BBB+ on Standard & Poor's credit ratings. - The company has no direct exposure to movements in commodity prices. - The company's interest-bearing instruments are held at amortised cost which have fair values that approximate their carrying value since all cash and payables have maturity dates within 12 months. - The company has minimal borrowings.
+The company monitors credit worthiness through review of credit ratings, Bendigo Bank is rated A- on Standard & Poor's credit ratings. - The company has no direct exposure to movements in commodity prices. - The company's interest-bearing instruments are held at amortised cost which have fair values that approximate their carrying value since all cash and payables have maturity dates within 12 months.